Architecture

 2. Database connection

-H2 / H2GIS, which is configured and embeded by default.
+H2 / H2GIS, which is configured and embedded by default.
 In this case, the user has nothing to do.

 PostGreSQL / PostGIS.
 In this case, the user has to configure the connexion (read “Use NoiseModelling with a PostGIS database” page for more information).